ahmadfajar/vue3-mdb-docs/docs/components/elements/image-holder.md

 ---
 outline: [2, 3]
-description: A lightweight component which is primarily used to create SVG shape to visualize image placeholder.
+description: ImageHolder is a lightweight component which is primarily used to create SVG shape to visualize image placeholder.
 ---

 # Image Placeholder